 Mt.
 Charleston.
-The mountain range, just west of Las Vegas, hosts a bevy of hiking tails in a climate that feels like North California.
+The mountain range, just west of Las Vegas, hosts a bevy of hiking trails in a climate that feels like North California.
 My favorite hike for beginners is Mary Jane Falls.
 While this hike is quite steep climbing about 1,000 feet, it’s fairly short, about 2 miles.
 The view from the top looking down at Kyle Canyon is worth it though.
-Don’t expect to see falls here unless it’s spring time or just rained.
+Don’t expect to see falls here unless it’s springtime or just rained.

 My favorite hike in this area is out to Mummy Mountain.
-It is a 5 mile hike with an out and back trail hike.
-The beginning has as decent amount of elevation gain, but once you reach the highest altitude the views are amazing.
-Make sure to pay your respects to Raintree, the 3,000 year old Bristlecone Pine, which is thought to be the oldest living thing in the state of Nevada.
+It is a 5-mile hike with an out and back trail hike.
+The beginning has a decent amount of elevation gain, but once you reach the highest altitude the views are amazing.
+Make sure to pay your respects to Raintree, the 3,000-year-old Bristlecone Pine, which is thought to be the oldest living thing in the state of Nevada.
 Bring lots of water and a warmer jacket in the winter and fall.
 The temps drop down to freezing due to the elevation.

 Gold Strike Canyon.
-This is a well known secret among locals.
+This is a well-known secret among locals.
 It’s an awesome trek out to the Colorado River.
-During your hike you can relax in a hot tub style hot spring and challenge yourself with minimal repelling.
+During your hike, you can relax in a hot tub style hot spring and challenge yourself with minimal repelling.
 The tail head is hard to find, but if you’re coming from Las Vegas take exit 2 off I93 BEFORE you cross the Pat Tillman Bridge.
-At the end of the exit ramp, make a right at the stop sign and go down the hill into a dirt parking lot where you will see other cars and the trail head sign.
+At the end of the exit ramp, make a right at the stop sign and go down the hill into a dirt parking lot where you will see other cars and the trailhead sign.
 This hike can take up to 4 hours, includes 8 fixed ropes for climbing and has a reputation for “kicking my butt.”
-The first 1.5 miles or so is pretty easy walking though a dried up lake bed.
-After that you’ll find the first obstacle, if you use common sense you can make it down and up, but if you’re scared hire a guide or ask another hiker to help you.
+The first 1.5 miles or so is pretty easy walking through a dried up lake bed.
+After that you’ll find the first obstacle if you use common sense you can make it down and up, but if you’re scared you can hire a guide or ask another hiker to help you.
 Make sure you’re not out after dark and are aware of your surroundings, look for white arrows, pointing to the trail.
 Bring snacks, water, have fun and BE SAFE!

 If you want a group to hike with our need help planning check out Grand Canyon Tour Company They have great hiking options and are knowledgeable.